 The two then turned and smiled at the black haired girl in front of them as Yang asked, "So…what's your name?"

-The girl sighed, irritated at being interrupted again, "Blake."
+The girl sighed, irritated at being interrupted again, before responding in a terse tone, "Blake."

 "Uh…Hi?"
 Jaune greeted nervously.